-

 Return and visit to traditional villages

-Visit to Yanque
+Visit to the Village of Yanque

-Visit to Maca
+Visit to the Village of Maca

 An authentic cultural experience